pran-7-5/eco_style/README.md

 ******************fat**********************
 Mustard oil

-Ghee(bilona ghee not factory one)
+Ghee(bilona ghee not factory one)(A2 milk not A1, A1 is GMO cow whereas, A2 is unaltered species) ghee = butter - fat

-Butter
+Butter (A2 milk based)(unsalted)

 Dahi (sour not sweet)